wwarthen/RomWBW/ReadMe.md

   which is confusing, but this is as intended by the ZPM3 distribution.
   I believe it was done this way to make it easier for users to transition from CP/M 3 to ZPM3.

+## QPM

+QPM is another OS providing compatibility with and enhancements to CP/M 2.2.
+It is provided as bootable disk images for RomWBW.

+The following documentation files from the original QPM distribution are included in the RomWBW Doc directory:

+- QP/M 2.7 Features and Facilities (qcp27.pdf)
+- QP/M 2.7 Interface Guide (qdos27.pdf)
+- QP/M 2.7 Installation Guide and Supplements (qpm27.pdf)

+Refer to the ReadMe.txt file in Source/Images/d_qpm for more details regarding the RomWBW adaptation and customizations.

+### Notes

+- QPM is not available as source.
+This implementation was based on the QPM binary distribution and has been minimally customized for RomWBW.

+- QINSTALL is used to customize QPM.
+It is included on the disk image.
+  You should review the notes in the ReadMe.txt file in Source/Image/d_qpm before making changes.

+## UCSD p-System

+This is a full implementation of the UCSD p-System IV.0 for Z80 running under RomWBW.
+Unlike the OSes above, p-System uses it’s own unique filesystem and is not interoperable with other OSes.

+It was derived from the p-System Adaptable Z80 System.
+Unlike some other distributions, this implements a native p-System Z80 BIOS, it does not rely on a CP/M BIOS layer.

+The p-System is provided on a hard disk image file called psys.img.
+This must be copied to it’s own dedicated hard disk media (CF Card, SD Card, etc.).
+It is booted by selecting slices 0 of the corresponding hard disk unit at the RomWBW Boot Loader prompt.

+The p-System Users Manual is included in the Doc directory of the distribution as “UCSD p-System Users Manual.pdf”.

+Refer to the ReadMe.txt file in Source/pSys for more details.

+### Notes

+- There is no floppy support at this time.

+- The hard disk image contains 6 p-System slices which are assigned to p-System unit numbers 4, 5, 9, 10, 11 which is standard for p-System.
+  Slices 0-5 are assigned sequentially to these p-System unit numbers and it is not possible to reassign them.

+- p-System relies heavily on the use of a full screen terminal.
+This implementation has been setup to expect an ANSI or DEC VT-100 terminal or emulator.
+The screen output will be garbled if no such terminal or emulator is used for console output.

+- There is no straightforward mechanism to move files in and out of p-System.
+However, the .vol files in Source/pSys can be read and modified by CiderPress.
+CiderPress is able to add and remove individual files.

 ## FreeRTOS